Prescrypto/odoo/doc/reference/views.rst

 Semantic components
 -------------------

-Semantic components tie into and allow interaction with the Odoo system.
+Semantic components tie into and allow interaction with the Prescrypto system.
 Available semantic components are:

 ``button``
-  call into the Odoo system, similar to :ref:`list view buttons
+  call into the Prescrypto system, similar to :ref:`list view buttons
   <reference/views/list/button>`
 ``field``
   renders (and allow edition of, possibly) a single field of the current